Learn more about rectal bleeding: introduction

 Learn more about rectal bleeding: treatment

 Haemorrhoids (piles) often clear up by themselves after a few days.
-However, there are many treatments that can reduce itching and discomfort.
+But there are many treatments that can reduce itching and discomfort.

 Making simple dietary changes and not straining on the toilet are often recommended first.